 This workaround was devised in the legacy plugin to allow you to use your own, Google provided OAuth 2.0 client credentials.
 With the prior, Google unverified plugin there were legitimate reasons for doing this:

 - If you don’t share the credentials with anyone, then no non-mechanical third party can use them - they are a secret between you, Google, and the KeePass program running on your PC.

-- Though well protected, and only useful with your expressed permission, the built-in credentials could be compromised by unintended neglect or nefarious means, and used to spoof the plugin’s request for authorization.
+- Though reasonably protected, and only useful with your expressed permission, the built-in credentials could be compromised by unintended neglect or nefarious means, and used to spoof the plugin’s request for Drive account authorization.

 - OAuth 2.0, and Internet protocols in general, are never impervious to attack by determined third parties.
 Some users may find some (likely displaced) solace by supplying, their own “personal” OAuth 2.0 credentials.

 To transparently support users of the legacy plugin there is a very valid reason for doing this:

 - Google Sync Plugin 3.0 plugin was not verified by Google, and so it has exceeded its validation limits.